itzelts/neuralgrads/project_docs/neural_gradient_hypotheses.md

 *Analytically ruled out by Consequence 3.* bAP can only enter $J(t)$ through $s(t) \cdot V(t)$.
 When $s(t) = 0$, bAP has no mathematical pathway to influence $J(t)$.
 This is excluded by model construction, not empirical test.

 *Sanity check:* Confirm that $J(t) \approx 0$ for all inactive synapses ($F = 0$) across all trials including bAP trials, verifying Consequence 1 holds numerically in the Jaxley implementation.

+**Note to consider**:
+- If contextual synaptic activity increases V(t) when s(t) = 0, that is not much different from EPSP occuring.
+If that is the case, then how would we isolate this condition s.t. bAP alone is occuring?
+- If for a given synapse bAP alone is occuring and contextual V(t) depolarization is present, then bAP is not necessarily alone?
+- If V(t) alone in general can be used to encode J(t), then s(t), especially when s(t) = 0 when EPSP should not be occuring, doesn't matter for encoding Jacobian

 #### N1b — EPSP alone is sufficient to encode $J(t)$